AEHR Investors Have Opportunity to Lead Aehr Test Systems, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-18, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR).
+LOS ANGELES, Dec.
+20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR).

 Class Period: January 9, 2024 – March 24, 2024